A Day Hike into ANWR

 - Tussocks: Tussocks are clumps of grasses that form and can get the size of basketballs and larger.
 When tromping across the tundra, you’ll surely see tussocks.
 When you get into areas where the ground is saturated these tussocks look like welcoming little islands to which you can hop from one to another, avoiding getting your feet wet.
 It’s best to avoid areas of tussocks altogether, typically by heading for drier slopes, riverbeds, or patches of willows or alders.
 If you can’t avoid an area chock-full of tussocks, avoid stepping atop them as it puts you at risk of twisting and injuring an ankle.

 - Creek and riverbeds: We found (especially true on our multi-day trek into Gates of the Arctic National Park) that walking in creekbeds and riverbeds felt almost like a highway in comparison to trying to navigate the arduous tundra terrain.

 You could, of course, use this ANWR day hike route as your send-ff to exploring further into the Arctic National Wildlife Refuge.
 This route outlined in this blog post gives you the quickest access to the refuge, only being located about one mile off the Dalton Highway.

-Following the Atigun River easteard, it eventually meets with the Sagavanirktok River that runs in a north-south direction, which you could follow either direction to explore ANWR further.
-Of course there’s countless a mountain pass to choose from to continue on into the Brooks Range.
+Following the Atigun River eastward, it eventually meets with the Sagavanirktok River that runs in a north-south direction, which you could follow either direction to explore ANWR further.
+Of course, there’s countless a mountain pass to choose from to continue on into the Brooks Range.

 Of course, you could trek eastward from the Dalton Highway from several other points into ANWR, but know that these routes may see you hiking for 50 miles or more before reaching the boundary of the refuge.